Cultural Competence in Healthcare: Definition and Examples

 - Help patients navigate the system: The hospital places an emphasis on patients’ independence in navigating the healthcare system.
 Websites are updated to include relevant information, and patient outcomes for the target group are consistently evaluated.

-Though this example focuses on a group with diverse linguistic characteristics, there are many factors that your facility might need to consider: Race or ethnicity, gender, sexual orientation, disability status, and socioeconomic level.
+Though this example focuses on a group with diverse linguistic characteristics, there are many factors that your facility might need to consider, such as race or ethnicity, gender, sexual orientation, disability status, and socioeconomic level.
 Each situation will vary, but the important thing is to learn about the specific needs of your facility’s patient population and respond effectively.

 Nursing professionals’ interactions with patients and residents are a vital part of a facility’s community impact.
 Learning about cultural competence in healthcare is just the beginning.
-Stay informed and receive additional insights, delivered right to your inbox, today.
+Don’t miss out on our latest nurse management and patient care insights, delivered right to your inbox, today.